cranjesh/images-test/TheSoldiersLegacyThorough.md

 Hawthorne leaned back.
 "You think I wanted to hide these documents?
 No, Holmes.
 I needed to open them."
 "For blackmail," Holmes said.
 "A crude word.
 This is leverage, Holmes.
 The kind that builds empires.
 Do you think they'll let this case stand?"

 "The documents no longer belong to you."
 Hawthorne's smirk remained.
-"You think the Foreign Office will act?
-They'll vanish before sunrise."
+"The Foreign Office understands discretion, Holmes.
+These documents won't see daylight."

 “I’m afraid your grand reveal has come to an abrupt end,” Hawthorne said, clapping slowly.
 At his signal, two shadowy figures materialized at opposite doorways, muskets poised.
-“My loyal associates have a certain… enthusiasm for preventing your victory,” he added, voice dripping with menace.
+“My men are quite efficient at handling complications, Mr. Holmes.” he added, voice dripping with menace.

 Holmes’s gaze flicked to the far side of the room, where Inspector Lestrade stood, having arrived on Holmes’s telegram just moments earlier.